Skip to contents

 Optimising

 Now the model is optimised using nlminb to see if RTMB produces the same result.
-The nlminb function finds the same optimum as ADMB:
+The nlminb function finds the same optimum as ADMB (Figure 14):